Get smooth and private web browsing with Avast Secure Browser for iPhone and iPad

 Google Chrome has been the most popular browser for years.
-Reliable and convenient, especially for people with Google accounts, Chrome offers easy integration with other Google products and services.
+Reliable and convenient, especially for people with Google accounts, Chrome is easy to set up as your default browser, while offering easy integration with other Google products and services.
 But Chrome lacks many of the security features directly built in to dedicated private browsers.
 So, for more security, you’ll have to add extensions — and some browser extensions are not as safe as they claim to be.

 Frequent updates make it difficult for hackers to keep up with the company’s advancements.